 Kenneth L. Wilson

-Address: 859 Wittenberg Road, Mt.
-Tremper, NY 12457
+- Address: 859 Wittenberg Road, Mt.
+Tremper, NY 12457 (directions below)

 - Campground Phone: (845) 679-7020

 - Regional Office Phone: (845) 256-3099

 Completely surrounded by beautiful mountains with panoramic views creating a picturesque setting, Kenneth L. Wilson Campground is located in north central Ulster County, 5 miles southwest of the village of Woodstock.
 The campsites are secluded, large, and wooded.

 From Thruway Exit 19 at Kingston - take first right turn off traffic circle to Route 28, proceed approximately 21 miles west on Rte.
 28 to Mt.
 Tremper, turn right on to Rte.
 212, 1/2 mile to 4-way intersection.
 Turn right again on Wittenberg Road (County Rte.
 40).
 The campsite is approximately 4 miles on the right side.

 Alternate Route: Route 28, west turn right at Rte.
 375, to Rte.
 212, turn left off Rte.
 212 at Bear's Cafe on to Rte.
 45, turn right onto County Rte.
 40. Campground is on the left side of road.

 The village of Woodstock offers art galleries, craft shops, golf course, fine restaurants, entertainment, antiques, and shopping among other attractions.
 The village of Phoenicia, 6 miles west offers tubing and fishing on the Esopus Creek, antiques, restaurants, railroad museum, art galleries, gift shops, and shopping among other attractions.
 Within a half hour drive is the Historic City of Kingston, which has been described as the country's best city for shopping, has many historical sites, theaters, restaurants, river boat rides, and numerous other attractions.
 Also, within a half hour drive are the Belleayre and Hunter Mountain Ski Centers, which offer sky rides, music and craft festivals.